AmandaJMendes/SQL-Practice/README.md

 city LIKE 'U%'
 order by city;

-Show unique birth years from patients and order them by ascending.
+###### 18) Show unique birth years from patients and order them by ascending.

 SELECT distinct YEAR(birth_date) as birth_year
 FROM patients
 order by birth_year;

-Show unique first names from the patients table which only occurs once in the list.
+###### 19) Show unique first names from the patients table which only occurs once in the list.
 For example, if two or more people are named 'John' in the first_name column then don't include their name in the output list.
 If only 1 person is named 'Leo' then include them in the output.

 SELECT first_name
 FROM patients
 group by first_name
 having count(*) = 1;

-Show patient_id and first_name from patients where their first_name start and ends with 's' and is at least 6 characters long.
+###### 20) Show patient_id and first_name from patients where their first_name start and ends with 's' and is at least 6 characters long.

 SELECT patient_id, first_name
 FROM patients
 Where first_name Like 's%s' AND len(first_name) >= 6;

-Show patient_id, first_name, last_name from patients whos diagnosis is 'Dementia'.
+###### 21) Show patient_id, first_name, last_name from patients whos diagnosis is 'Dementia'.
 Primary diagnosis is stored in the admissions table.

 SELECT patients.patient_id, first_name, last_name
 FROM patients
 INNER JOIN admissions ON patients.patient_id = admissions.patient_id
 WHERE admissions.diagnosis = 'Dementia';

-Display every patient's first_name.
+###### 22) Display every patient's first_name.
 Order the list by the length of each name and then by alphbetically

 SELECT first_name
 FROM patients
 order by LEN(first_name), first_name;

-Show the total amount of male patients and the total amount of female patients in the patients table.
+###### 23) Show the total amount of male patients and the total amount of female patients in the patients table.
 Display the two results in the same row.

 SELECT
 SUM(CASE WHEN gender = 'M' THEN 1 ELSE 0 END) n_male,
 SUM(CASE WHEN gender = 'F' THEN 1 ELSE 0 END) n_female
 from patients;

-Show first and last name, allergies from patients which have allergies to either 'Penicillin' or 'Morphine'.
+###### 24) Show first and last name, allergies from patients which have allergies to either 'Penicillin' or 'Morphine'.
 Show results ordered ascending by allergies then by first_name then by last_name.

 SELECT first_name, last_name, allergies
 from patients
 where allergies = 'Penicillin' OR allergies = 'Morphine' order by allergies, first_name, last_name;

-Show patient_id, diagnosis from admissions.
+###### 25) Show patient_id, diagnosis from admissions.
 Find patients admitted multiple times for the same diagnosis.

 SELECT patient_id, diagnosis
 FROM admissions
 group by patient_id, diagnosis having count(*) > 1;

-Show the city and the total number of patients in the city.
-Order from most to least patients and then by city name ascending.
+###### 26) Show the city and the total number of patients in the city.Order from most to least patients and then by city name ascending.

 SELECT city, COUNT(*)
 FROM patients